phuocle/Dataverse-Dialog-Builder/README.md

 **1.** Can I build a custom dialog like that?
 > Yes.

-**2.** But I don't see any document that Microsoft refers to regarding this?
+**2.** But I don't see any documents that Microsoft refers to regarding this?
 > Yes, there are no documents.

 **3.** I understand that if there are no documents from Microsoft, and you can achieve this in the model-driven app, it means you are writing ```unsupported code```?